Snille/MMM-Videoplayer/README.md

 # MMM-Videoplayer

+This an extension for the [MagicMirror²](https://magicmirror.builders/).

-This [MagicMirror](https://github.com/MichMich/MagicMirror) module is a simple video player for your MagicMirror
+The module is a simple video player for your MagicMirror.

 ### Screen shot